angular/angular/aio/content/guide/change-detection-zone-pollution.md

 }
 ```

-The snippet above instructs Angular that it should execute the `setInterval` call outside the Angular Zone and skip running change detection after `pollForUpdates` runs.
+The preceding snippet instructs Angular to call `setInterval` outside the Angular Zone and skip running change detection after `pollForUpdates` runs.

 Third-party libraries commonly trigger unnecessary change detection cycles because they weren't authored with Zone.js in mind.
 Avoid these extra cycles by calling library APIs outside the Angular zone: